-The results in the table below were obtained starting with an unsharpened image, applying various combinations of sharpening (USM with Radius R, Amount A) and lowpass filtering (blurring) to $w \times 4w$ rectangles (w in pixels). $N{uniform}$ was used for these images, which had no noise peak.
+The results in the table below were obtained starting with an unsharpened image, applying various combinations of sharpening (Radius R, Amount A) and gaussian lowpass filtering (blurring) to the image, which was linearized prior to filtering, then restored to its original gamma encoding afterwards.
+SNRi and Edge SNRi are for $w \times 4w$ rectangles (w in pixels). $N{uniform}$ was used for these images, which had no noise peak.
 (A peak was only present in the JPEG, which was not analyzed.)
+Standard (non-interpolated) binning was used.